oduerr/da/pp/lin_regression_numdiff.md

 # Linear Regression (SGD)

-This notebook shows how to do a simple linear regression using s,tochastic gradient descent.
+This notebook shows how to do a simple linear regression using stochastic gradient descent.
 We will just define the likelihood of the linear regression model, the rest is done automatically.

+## Data Generation

 ``` r
 set.seed(1)